Iron5pider/get-mcp-cli/src/node_wrapper/README.md

 ## Requirements

 - Node.js 14+
-- Python 3.10+
+- uv (Python package manager) - [Installation guide](https://docs.astral.sh/uv/)

+## How it works

+This Node.js wrapper uses `uvx` to automatically download and run the Python mcp-config-helper package.
+No separate Python installation is needed as uvx handles everything.

 ## Usage

-The wrapper automatically spawns the Python MCP server.
-Make sure Python is installed on your system.
+Simply run the command and uvx will handle the rest:

 For more information, see the main [README](https://github.com/Iron5pider/get-mcp-cli).